Traditional Chatbot vs LLM: The Differences That Actually Matter

 Can I use both approaches together?

 Yes.
 The most common pattern is to use an intent classifier for frequent questions and the LLM as a fallback for everything else.
-You get speed and low cost for what’s predictable, and flexibility for what’s not.
+You get speed and low cost for the predictable, and flexibility for what you don’t.

 What if the user asks questions in multiple languages?

-The traditional chatbot only works well in the languages for which you’ve defined example phrases in each intent.
-The LLM directly understands multiple languages without additional configuration, though it’s good to indicate in the system prompt what language the model should respond in.
+The traditional chatbot only works well in languages for which you’ve defined example phrases in each intent.
+The LLM directly understands multiple languages without additional configuration, though it’s good to indicate in the system prompt which language the model should respond in.